Moritz Loth

-Moritz Loth (December 29, 1832 – February 18, 1913) was a Moravian-born Jewish-American businessman and an early leader of Reform Judaism.
+Moritz Loth (29 December 1832 – 18 February 1913) was a Moravian-born Jewish-American businessman and an early leader of Reform Judaism.

 Life

-Loth was born on December 29, 1832, in Milotitz, Moravia, the son of Bernard Loth and Pauline Strassman.
+Loth was born on 29 December 1832, in Milotice, Moravia, the son of Bernard Loth and Pauline Strassman.

 Loth's father died when he was nine.
 He moved to Pest, Hungary in 1842, where his brother Joseph got him a job at a lace and ribbon establishment and studied in the evenings.
 He fought in the Hungarian Revolution of 1848, and following the Revolution's defeat in 1849 Joseph immigrated to America and promised to get his brother a ticket to America.
 Loth was told to Berlin shortly afterwards, where a letter with a ticket was waiting for him.
 He didn't have a passport to get to Berlin, but he was able to make the hazardous journey via recommendations from the Pest Republican Revolutionary Club.
 He didn't find the ticket in Berlin, and after weeks of waiting he went to Hamburg in the hope to work his way to America on a vessel.
 However, the Austrian army was in Hamburg due to the situation in Schleswig-Holstein and strangers were being checked for passports, although he was able to live in the home of a Hamburg Revolutionary Club member.
 In 1851, when Austrian soldiers was sent to the house to find papers belonging to an agent of Lajos Kossuth quartered at the same house, he successfully hid the papers from the soldiers.
 This led the Hamburg Revolutionary Club to smuggle him to London in a water-cask and give the papers to Kossuth.
 Kossuth left the day after he arrived in London, so he gave the papers to Baron Kemeny, president of the Hungarian Revolutionary Club in London.
 The Baron was going to send him to America as a reward, but the Baron's death a few weeks later prevented that and led him to work in a cap factory on Regent Street instead.
 He planned to join the revolutionary party in Paris during the 1851 French coup d'état, but he abandoned the plan when Napoleon III overthrew the Republic.
 Shortly afterwards, he accepted an offer from Lord Dudley Stuart, who on behalf of Napoleon and Franz Joseph I of Austria gave free passage and four pounds to any revolutionary republicans who would emigrate to America.
 He landed in New York City, New York in May 1852.